Suyash018/Auto-Reels-generator-from-news/README.md

 I am trying to implement my code it using an indian stack.
 I will continue working on it and update on it here.

+I have used krutim and it is working wonders.
+Still waiting for a good Indian TTS model.
+**UPDATE**
+Sarvam Launched its own TTS models will use it and update the code.

 # Open Soirce

 Trying to run it locally for more security.